How To...

 Maintenance

-Any building or outdoor object needs maintenance.
-Even if we are told that the applied varnish will last 10 years, this does not mean that 10 years means we should forget about the existence of that construction.
+Any outdoor construction or object needs maintenance.
+Even if we are told that the applied varnish will last for 10 years, that does not mean that 10 years does not mean that we should forget about the existence of that construction.
 Outdoor durability depends on too many factors to take any such information at face value.
 To prolong the life of finished objects they should be inspected regularly.
 There are, for example, maintenance products that can be used for exterior wooden windows or doors.
-These are easy to apply and have the effect of prolonging the life of the finish.
+They are easy to apply and have the effect of prolonging the life of the finish.

-The regular inspection of the exterior construction is also aimed at identifying possible faults in the construction so that they can be rectified.
-In this way we can discover early on if water is puddling, accumulating in certain areas, if parts are failing to dry out.
-The appearance of black spots in those places shows that dampness is persistent and mould has already set in.
+Regular inspection of exterior construction also aims to identify possible construction faults so that they can be rectified.
+In this way we can discover early on if water is puddling, accumulating in certain areas, or if parts are failing to dry out.
+The appearance of blackness in those places indicates that the damp is persistent and mold has already set in.
 Left like this it will get into the wood and destroy it from the inside.

 About the author